Hattie-K/JavaScript_Bankist-Homepage/README.md

 # [JavaScript] Bankist - Homepage

-- The code was written by BM, during the JavaScript course of Jonas Schmedtmann.
+- The Bankist homepage provides overall information regarding Bankist Company.
 - Bankist is a fictitious bank app. 💵
-- The Bankist homepage was made for providing overall information regarding Bankist.
+- You could preview screenshots in the 'preview' folder.
 <br/>

 - If you would like to explore another practice regarding Bankist app, please refer to the folder named 'Bankist_Movement_Page'.
+- The code was written by BM, during the JavaScript course of Jonas.